 After the death of Alexander the Great, his empire fell apart under various kings.
 After this fragmentation, the Greek world would never again reach political unity on a similar scale as under Alexander’s leadership.
 Yet increasingly, the various existing and newly founded cities in this enormous area started to connect with each other.
 Greek temples, theatres and market squares came to dominate the civic environments of new as well as old cities throughout the area of Alexander’s conquests, and Greek political structure as well as the Greek language became the norm in many of them.

-The idea for this project was born from the realization that at about the same time, the Hellenistic world saw an enormous rise in the production of inscriptions that record contacts between Greek cities.
-Good examples of such inscriptions are records of cities exchanging judges and of official festival visitors, records of arbitration in conflicts between cities, and honorific decrees for citizens of other cities.
+The idea for this project was born from the realisation that at about the same time, the Hellenistic world saw an enormous rise in the production of inscriptions that record contacts between Greek cities.
+Good examples of such inscriptions are records of cities exchanging judges and of official festival visitors, records of arbitration in conflicts between cities, treaties, and honorific decrees for citizens of other cities.
 Written in Greek and remarkably uniform in shape, formulas and idiom, these inscriptions are yet another hallmark of the cultural integration of the Hellenistic world.

 Simultaneously, they show how many cities, despite the hegemony of Alexander’s successors, still claimed a certain amount of autonomy.
 Although collaboration in political or military matters was often impossible, and a certain amount of rivalry still existed, cities clearly used the available institutional instruments – and even developed new ones – to forge relationships between them.

-My research aims to contribute to our understanding of the development of this connectivity and uniformity between cities in the first part of the Hellenistic period (ca. 330-150 BCE).
+My research aims to contribute to our understanding of the development of connectivity and uniformity between cities in the first part of the Hellenistic period (ca. 330-150 BCE).
 Since inscriptions were an important medium for inter-city contacts in this period, my central question is what function these textual monuments had in this community-building process.
 How did publishing texts on stone contribute to the cultural convergence and connectivity of these cities?
 How did inscriptions promote the creation of a sustainable Greek community, despite the lack of political unity?